Abandonment in Nursing Homes

 When these seniors do not get the level of care needed, the situation can quickly become dire.
 They may suffer illness or injuries or even pass away.
 Bed sores, hygiene and nutrition can become major problems in just a few days.
 Also, missing a single dose of an important medication can be deadly.

 Understaffed, full nursing homes and poorly trained staff contribute to the epidemic of nursing home abandonment and other elder abuse in the United States.
 The facility administration should act to prevent and correct this type of problem.

 Types of Nursing Home Abandonment

 Nursing home abandonment is not just forgetting to give a patient their medications one day.
 It is a pattern of neglectful behaviors that occur regularly.
-While each case is different depending on the needs of the senior and the level of neglect, some types of nursing home abandonment may include:
+While each case is different depending on the needs of the resident and the level of neglect, some types of nursing home abandonment may include: